bendytree/Objective-C-RegEx-Categories/readme.md

 <a name="examples"/>
 ## Quick Examples

-Here's are some quick examples of how you might use the code.
+Here are some quick examples of how you might use the code.

 ```objc